connervieira/Predator/CONFIGURATION.md

             - This preference only considers the type of each character, not the character itself.
                 - In other words, `AAA0000` and `ABC1234` will function identically.
                 - This also means you can simply enter any given plate from a car located in the region you're scanning in to have a reasonably good chance at matching your region's formatting guidelines for license plates.
-            - Leaving this as an empty list disable license plate format validation.
+            - Leaving this as an empty list (a list with a length of 0) will disable license plate format validation.
         - `best_effort` is a boolean that determines whether Predator will accept the most confident guess when none of the guesses are considered valid by the validation rules.
             - This setting can override both the license plate validation format, as well as the minimum confidence threshold.
             - When set to `false`, Predator will discard plates that don't have any valid guesses.